filiph/filiphnet/src/text.md

 ## About this page

-This page consist of only two resources: the HTML and the picture.
+This page consists of only two resources: the HTML and the picture.
 The ‘appearing’ effect is achieved using the CSS `keyframes` feature, and it is orchestrated by a compile-time Dart script accessible [here](https://github.com/filiph/filiphnet/blob/master/tool/spanify.dart).